Lesson 1 of5

 WHO WROTE IT?

-Acts was written by the same author who produced the Gospel according to Luke, yet there is no hard evidence about exactly who this person was.
-From his writings it is clear that he used Greek well, knew the Jewish Scriptures in Greek, was educated, and probably lived and wrote in an urban area.
+Acts was written by the same author who produced the Gospel according to LukeThe "beloved physician" and companion of Paul.
+More (see Acts 1:1), yet there is no hard evidence about exactly who this person was.
+The texts of Luke and Acts imply a sophisticated, educated writer well-versed in the Greek language and the Jewish Scriptures in Greek, who probably lived and wrote in an urban area.

 WHEN WAS IT WRITTEN?